git-town/git-town/website/tutorial.md

 That's a lot of typing.
 And this can (should) happen several times per day, for each of your feature branches!

-`git sync` runs this whole process with a single command and brings you back to exactly where you started.
+`git town-sync` runs this whole process with a single command and brings you back to exactly where you started.

 With Bob's bug fixes and the new UI from Carol available in your branch, any more modification you make go right on top of their work.